elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/examples/validation.md

 };
 ```

-## Typed validation
+## Validating arrays of items

+When validating an array of items we might have to handle **two types of validations**: one to make sure the array valid (e.g. it is not empty or it contains X number of items), and another one to make sure that each item in the array is valid.

-It is possible to give a `type` to a validation to cover some cases where you need different validation type for the same field.
-Let's imagine that we have a form field to enter "tags" (an array of string).
+To solve that problem, you can give a `type` to a validation to distinguish between different validations.

+Let's go through an example.
+Imagine that we have a form field to enter "tags" (an array of string).
 The array cannot be left empty and the tags cannot contain the "?" and "/" characters.

-The field `value` is an array of string, and the default (not typed) validation(s) will run against this array of string.
-We are going to use a typed validation for the array items.
+The form field `value` is an array of string, and the default validation(s) (those without a `type` defined) will run against this **array**.
+For the validation of the items we will use a **typed** validation.

 **Note:** Typed validation are not executed when the field value changes, we need to manually validate the field with `field.validate(...)`.